 Denver Gas Line Permit | Inspections

 Now your project can begin which leads us to the next step.
-Inspection will be required upon installation of the rough piping.
+An inspection will be required upon the installation of the rough piping.
 Remember most jurisdictions require a 24-hour notice to schedule your inspection.
 Also, you will need to ensure that the inspector has access to see all the gas piping which means an adult will need to be present if the inspection will take place in any part of your home or building.

 Next, you will need to have the hookup of any gas appliances completed then notify the building department to come again and perform a final inspection.